 Sister Rose Margaret, originally from Hong Kong, currently serves as the Assistant Regional Superior for the Province of Oceania.
 A registered nurse with extensive experience in aged care in both France and Hong Kong, she was transferred to the Province in 2003 and has since contributed significantly to the care and administration of our Homes in Australia and New Zealand.
 Her role involves regular visitations across the region, and since 2010, she has assisted the Regional Superior while also serving as bursar on the Provincial Council.

 Sister Lusia, originally from Samoa, has served on missions in Australia and New Zealand.
 Trained as an enrolled nurse, she brought extensive experience as a clinical supervisor in aged care before joining the Congregation.
 Alongside her nursing duties and direct care of Residents, Sister Lusia has contributed as a member of the Local Council in various Homes.
-She currently assists the Superior with the daily management of Mount St. Joseph’s Home in Randwick, Sydney.
+She was Sister Assistant at Mount St. Joseph’s Home in Randwick, Sydney.
+Beginning her new mission as Superior of the Community in Northcote, Melbourne in September 2025, Sister Lusia also has overall responsibility for the management of St. Joseph’s Home.

 Photos of Board members courtesy of Joe Vittorio Photography.